keeganhines/gp/README.md

 ![samples](static/se_kern_2.png)

 As I mentioned, the properties of the kernels have a big impact on the properties of the functions drawn from a GP.
-In the case the SE kernel, the length scale of the kernel impacts the wiggles of the function.
+In the case of the SE kernel, the length scale of the kernel impacts the wiggles of the function.
 With a long length scale kernel, we expect long-range correlations in y(x) and thus the function draws are long and smooth.
 With a low length scale kernel, we get just the opposite: more wiggly functions that can change rapidly.

 ```python
 gp = GaussianProcess(SE(5,1))